utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-overview.md

 APIs made with GraphQL enable clients to ask the server for exactly the data they need.
 This is enabled by a powerful query interface and a runtime to execute those queries making it easier for developers to quickly explore and experiment with the client’s functionalities.
 Contrary to REST, which makes your chunks of data available on multiple endpoints, GraphQL makes working with data simpler and faster with a single endpoint.

-GraphQL is schema driven, which means more transparency in terms of API functionality and lower dependency between teams building the client and the server.
-So, a client can introspect the schema from the server to get an idea about the available data fields, and then send queries specifying fields to retrieve or manipulate the stored data.
+GraphQL is schema-driven, which means more transparency in terms of API functionality and lower dependency between teams building the client and the server.
+A client can introspect the schema from the server to get an idea about the available data fields, and then send queries specifying fields to retrieve or manipulate the stored data.
 The server does exactly what was asked from it and returns only the data requested in the query.
 Combining these features, GraphQL provides users with a flexible, fast, and predictable API experience, making it one of the most popular API technologies.

 ## Working with GraphQL APIs using the Postman GraphQL client